BluePurplePro/Dell-Latitude-E5430-Hackintosh/README.md

 # Result
 ## Working:
 - iGPU
-- Wifi & Bluetooth
+- Intel Wifi (and Bluetooth)
 - Internal Sound
 - Keyboard
 - Touchpad
 - HDMI output
-- Brightness
+- Brightness Key (**Fn+F3** & **Fn+Pause**)
 - Battery Status
 - DVD Drive
-- USB 3.0 ports
+- USB ports
 ## Partially working:
-- Sleep (Sleep is broken in Windows sometimes, MacOS is no exception)
+- Sleep (for some reason sleep is broken in Windows on my Laptop, so MacOS is no exception)
-- USB ports 2.0 ports
-> [!NOTE]
-> These USB 2.0 ports (EHCI Generic USB Hub) in the right side and the back won't work after restarting.
-They only work after completely shutting down the laptop and booting straight to MacOS.

 ## Known issue(s):
-- Some apps like Chess.app, Safari.app, etc got graphic artifacts/flickering when entering fullscreen mode (this flickering issue only affect 1366x768 display, 1600x900 one does not have this issue)
+- Some apps like Chess.app, Safari.app, etc got graphic artifacts/flickering when entering fullscreen mode (the flickering issue only affect 1366x768 display, 1600x900 one does not have this issue)
 <video src="https://github.com/user-attachments/assets/eac22928-008e-4244-be02-058210d6261d" width="1920" height="1080"></video>

 > [!NOTE]